LmDeng0/quickfuzz-android/README.md

 In case you load a non position independent code you will get the following message:
 ```
-(retro) $ retrowrite stack stack.c
+(quickfuzz) $ quickfuzz stack stack.c
-***** RetroWrite requires a position-independent executable. *****
+***** quickfuzz requires a position-independent executable. *****
 It looks like stack is not position independent
 If you really want to continue, because you think retrowrite has made a mistake, pass --ignore-no-pie.
 ```
 In the case you think retrowrite is mistaking you can use the argument `--ignore-no-pie`.

-## Retrowrite
+## quickfuzz
 ### Quick Usage Guide

-This section highlights the steps to get you up to speed to use userspace retrowrite for rewriting PIC binaries.
+This section highlights the steps to get you up to speed to use userspace quickfuzz for rewriting PIC binaries.

-Retrowrite ships with an utility with the following features:
+quickfuzz ships with an utility with the following features:
 * Generate symbolized assembly files from binaries without source code
 * BASan: Instrument binary with binary-only Address Sanitizer
 * Support for symbolizing (linux) kernel modules